-That can be tiring to the ears because high frequency sounds like vocal and horns will make your ears bleed after prolonged listening.
+That can be tiring to the ears because high-frequency sounds like vocals and horns will make your ears bleed after prolonged listening.

-Another disadvantage is that horns can be shrill (cause a lot of honking) if not setup properly.
+Another disadvantage is that horns can be shrill (causing a lot of honking) if not set up properly.

 Finally, one drawback when compared to ribbon tweeters and other planar tweeters is that the power-to-weight ratio is not that great which may lead to a degraded sound resolution.